 - Crew and airline staff — who are trained to reduce risk, are following specific hygiene schemes and are under close supervision of European airlines.

-- Package travellers — package holidays are organised end-to-end with strict health and safety protocols in place and there is minimal contact with the local population whilst in resort.
+- Package travellers — package holidays are organised end-to-end with strict health and safety protocols in place and there is minimal contact with the local population whilst in a resort.

 - Passengers in transit.

-Rapid testing should become available throughout the EU: we need a mutual recognition of test results between Member States in order to ensure that travellers do not need to take a second test if not necessary.
+Rapid testing should become available throughout the EU: we need mutual recognition of test results between Member States in order to ensure that travellers do not need to take a second test if not necessary.

 More broadly, we call on health authorities to change their approach to air travel: from a zero-risk approach to a risk-based approach.
 The upcoming EASA-ECDC Testing Protocol should embrace a safe and balanced approach to risk, by including the various points detailed above.